-4. Staff Consultation
+5. Staff Consultation

 Consultation with staff on health and safety matters will be via the staff meeting.
-Health and safety will be a standard agenda item every month and staff are encouraged to raise any concerns either via this process or individually.
+Health and safety will be a standard agenda item at evey staff meeting (usually weekly) and staff are encouraged to raise any concerns either via this process or individually.
 The aim of consultation is to improve and maintain health and safety policies and procedures within the school and to encourage effective communication regarding health, safety and welfare matters.

-5. Crisis Management
+6. Crisis Management